 In our analogy, the bank had a vault door that’s very hard to open.
 If we hire a bank teller and have them open the doors instead, then the customers won’t be required to open the vault doors.
 You will save customers’ time and make them happy.
 Happy customers, more business.

 Similarly, if we abstract away the implementation details of operations (such as allocating system memory, activating the garage doors remotely, or launch rockets into space), it will help lower the programmers’ cognitive load (the amount of stuff a person has to remember at one time), therefore increasing productivity.
 For example, if we make an API that would launch rockets into space, a programmer could just use the API and in a blink of an eye, the engine would ignite, and the rocket will go straight up into the sky.
 Because the implementation detail is abstracted away (hidden behind an API), our programmer does not need to know rocket science to get a rocket into space.

-With this abstract of information comes another advantage: Components can be swapped out and replaced as long as they follow the same protocol.
+With this abstraction of information comes another advantage: Components can be swapped out and replaced as long as they follow the same protocol (rules for communication).
 The bank doesn’t need to know how the customer got to the bank, and the customers don’t need to know the bank have moved all its money to a tax haven.
 As long as the bank teller’s still there and knows how to do their job (in this case, fetching money from a faraway place), the whole exchange will continue to work.

 APIs are everywhere: From the simple

 fork() in the OS to complex APIs such as Google Maps API, they’re all here to make a programmer’s life easier.

 You might have noticed that there are two parts of the bank, and there are two areas: The front area, where customers queue up in an orderly fashion; and the back area, where the money handling happens.
 In the middle, we have the area where the front meets the back.
 Neither can cross the other side (save for a door for the bank tellers when they need to go home), and interactions can only happen in this area.